jueves, 31 de octubre de 2019

 FOCUS ON THE TERM ELEPHANTIASIS AND ITS IMPLICATIONS FOR LYMPHEDEMA - Organic Lymphatic Vascular Disease - Pediatric & Primary Lymphoedema - Secondary Lymphoedema - Lymphatic Filariasis & Podoconiosis

-Many health texts only mention the incidence of the population in poor countries affected by elephantiasis related to filariasis, but say nothing at the same time about the millions of people suffering from Primary Lymphedema and Secondary Lymphedema due to other causes in these same regions, who also live in dramatic conditions of under-treatment and to the extent of elephantiasis.
+Many health related texts only mention the incidence of the population in developping countries affected by elephantiasis related to filariasis, but say nothing at the same time about the millions of people suffering from Primary Lymphedema and Secondary Lymphedema due to other causes in these same regions, who also live in dramatic conditions of under-treatment and to the extent of elephantiasis.

 It is very important to clearly define what is lymphedema and its symptoms, what are the complications, what is basic daily self-care, and what are the best treatment options for lymphatic dysfunction.
-Read more about the signs, symptoms, and functional impairments of lymphedema HERE
+Read more about the signs, symptoms, complications, and functional impairments of lymphedema HERE

 IMPORTANT NOTICE